bvulaj/ask-these-questions/README.md

 * What do you wish you had known when you joined this company?
 * Why did you choose to join this company?
 Why are you still here?
 * What’s the single biggest issue or problem facing the team/department/company?
 What’s currently being done to address it?
+* How formal is the office environment?
+Will jeans and a tshirt be acceptable, business casual, or more formal?